noahweingand/hax/README.md

 # hax
-A Discord bot for harassing my kittens
+A Discord bot for harassing my kittens (and by kittens I mean my dillweed friends)